Roomify/bat_event_state_constraints/README.txt

 INTRODUCTION
 ------------
-This module adds functionality to the BAT package (drupal.org/project/bar) that allow users to define availability constraints.
+This module adds functionality to the BAT package (drupal.org/project/bat) that allow users to define event state constraints.

-Availability constraints are defined by a start date / end date, can be activated only if they start on a certain day of the week and can defined the maximum allowed stay for the date range.
+Event state constraints are defined by a start date / end date, can be activated only if they start on a certain day of the week and can defined the maximum allowed stay for the date range.